The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 For interpreting assistance in languages other than English, telephone the Translation and Interpreting Service on 13 14 50 and ask for a connection to 6552 7400 or 1800 634 541.

-Toll free (country WA callers only) 1800 634 541.
+Toll Free (Country WA callers only): 1800 634 541

-Email the Grants Officers: grantsprogramsca@dlgsc.wa.gov.au
+Email the project officers: grantsprogramsca@dlgsc.wa.gov.au

 When you submit an application, your application is subject to a competitive assessment process.
 Your application is assessed against the assessment criteria and all applicants are notified of the outcome of their application as soon as possible following the conclusion of the assessment process.